Francesco-Rizzi/Python-Django-simple-REST-app/readme.md

 ###### This is just an \[🔬 experiment\].

 #### Description:
-A Python with Django experiment on creating a simple RESTful compliant web application. [try it live](https://frarizzi.science/experiments/python-django-restful-web-app/)
+A Python with Django experiment on creating a simple RESTful compliant web application.

 Responsive Front-end for managing phone contacts consumed via RESTful API provided by a Python - Django server.